muhammadarslan978/nest-postgress-typeorm-setup/README.md

 # Nest-postgress-typeorm-setup

-Invoice is a comprehensive invoice management system designed to streamline the process of creating, sending, and tracking invoices.
-Built with NestJS, this project leverages the framework's robustness to deliver a scalable, maintainable, and secure API

 ## Pre-requisites

-To use the invoice service, you need the following tools.
+you need the following tools.

 -   [Git](https://git-scm.com/)
 -   [Node.js >= 20](https://nodejs.org/en/): Node installation also includes the _npm_ package manager.
 Or if want to manage multiple Node versions on system, use [NVM](https://github.com/coreybutler/nvm-windows/releases) and install specific Node version using nvm commands.